5 Top Tips For Surviving Silly Season!

 5 – And Don’t Forget To Relax

 Silly season is massively hectic, so you need to make time to relax.
 If you’re a one person band, that may be easier said than done.
 It’s not unheard of to arrive home to a tonne of voicemails, texts and emails from customers who want to book in.
+If we get a cold wet weekend near the beginning of September, the combination of weather and time of year can produce an avalanche of enquiries.

 That simple task alone eats into your free time, not to mention all the other administrative tasks which can pile up.

 But could any of those tasks be passed on to somebody else?
 Could you leave your mobile with a friend to answer calls and texts during the day?
 Can you set up an auto response for all email enquiries, or forward them on automatically?
+Perhaps an answering / booking service?

 The smoother you can make everyday tasks, the more time you will have to relax.
 And, as many of us know, taking time out to recharge your batteries is even more important during autumn winter!